ZeitOnline/content-api/README.md

     $ bin/buildout -c dev.cfg

-This will install dependencies and generate executables for the API, the developer portal and the testsuite in the bin folder.
+This will install dependencies, generate executables for the API, the developer portal and the testsuite and download a Solr package.
+To start the Solr locally, switch to parts/solr-server and enter:

+    $ java -jar start.jar

+With the search server running, you can now start the testsuite:

-    $ bin/api
+    $ bin/tests